aaronbloomfield/ccc/hws/ethprivate/index.md

 Geth is the program we will be using to connect to the blockchain.
 Geth, which stands for Go Ethereum (an Ethereum client written in the Go programming language), is a command-line interface to run an Ethereum node.

-You will need to [install geth](https://geth.ethereum.org/docs/install-and-build/installing-geth).
+You will need to install [geth](https://geth.ethereum.org) (aka go-ethereum), which you can download from the [geth downloads page](https://geth.ethereum.org/downloads).
 The instructions differ depending on your OS.
+You don't need to install the development tools

 **WARNING:** DO NOT JUST RUN `geth`!
 Doing so will connect to the default Ethereum network, and will proceed to download the ENTIRE Ethereum blockchain, which is around 500 Gb for a "light" node and almost 2 Tb for a "full" node.
 It also takes a full week (at least) to synchronize all that data.